openshift/training/beta-3-setup.md

     imageStreams/python-33-centos7
     imageStreams/wildfly-8-centos

+What is the `openshift` project where we added these builders?
+This is a special project that can contain various elements that should be available to all users of the OpenShift environment.
 There's not a whole lot for the user to do with these right now, so we'll go to the web console to create our "application".

 ### Adding Code Via the Web Console
 If you go to the web console and then select the "Sinatra Example" project,